- Director's Welcome

 When & How to Register?

-You can apply for Co-op as early as possible, with a minimum of two semesters prior to your intended first co-op work term.
+*Note there is a max number of credits you can have before enrolling in co-op.
+For this reason it is encouraged that you apply for the program as early as possible, and at minimum two semesters prior to your intended first co-op work term.

 *International students are suggested to apply for co-op program earlier as it takes around 6 months to receive the co-op work permit.